 Rage Against the Dying of the Light

 If a tree falls in the forest, but nothing is around to hear it, does it make a sound?
 If the Universe exists, but no being is around that can perceive it, does life have meaning?
 Perhaps our bodies are merely temporary vessels formed through a long evolutionary process that we inhabit on loan for the purpose of marveling at the Universe’s creation, perceiving it, and studying it until with can understand a higher truth.
+Evolution, the process of bequeathing life to successive generations, may be the means by which the Universe forms a being worthy of inheriting a stewardship role for life.
 If we pass down our DNA, experiences, and wisdom to proceeding generations we might be able to build our species’ collective knowledge over time to eventually transcend above our current place in the cosmos.
 For now though it seems we have been placed in the forest to search for meaning in the sights and sounds around us.

 In many ways, I see Interstellar as a response to a growing tendency for people, Generation Y Millennial Americans in particular, to be at risk for supporting the kind of flying-too-close-to-the-sun macro-amorality to which Dr. Brand subscribes, and the head-in-the-dirt micro-amorality exhibited by Cooper’s son, Tom.
 There seems to be an increasing number of people capable of caring deeply about the devastating implications of things like climate change, or microaggressions in North America, where the most privileged lifestyles in the history of the world exist.
 And while these are two valid concerns worthy of our best efforts to address, it seems arrogant to think that we will be the heroes of those stories, especially given that in many ways we are not even laying the groundwork for those who will be.